Neurodynamics-Driven Coupled Neural P Systems for Multi-Focus Image Fusion: Related Work

-\bfsection{Decision-map methods} These methods formulate MFIF as a pixel-level classification task by training a deep neural network to predict decision maps for the focused and defocused regions. \citet{liu2017multi} pioneered the application of this technique in the MFIF task, but the accuracy of the generated decision maps is still limited.
-To improve the accuracy of decision maps, subsequent studies have introduced ensemble learning~\cite{amin2019ensemble}, attention mechanisms~\cite{9242278}, regression pair learning~\cite{9020016}, multi-scale architectures~\cite{liu2021multiscale}, edge preservation techniques~\cite{wang2023multi}, and explicit defocus blur modelling~\cite{quan2025multi}.
-Due to the unclear working mechanism of the network, there are interfering pseudo-edges and burrs in the decision maps.
-How to generate high-quality decision maps for the MFIF task remains to be explored.
+\bfsection{Decision-map methods} These methods formulate MFIF as a pixel-level classification task by predicting decision maps for focused and defocused regions.
+Liu \etal~\cite{liu2017multi} first applied this technique to MFIF, but the generated decision maps remain limited in precision.
+Subsequent studies improved performance using ensemble learning~\cite{amin2019ensemble}, attention mechanisms~\cite{9242278}, regression pair learning~\cite{9020016}, multi-scale architectures~\cite{liu2021multiscale}, edge preservation~\cite{wang2023multi}, and defocus blur modeling~\cite{quan2025multi}.
+Nevertheless, unclear network mechanisms often introduce pseudo-edges and burr artifacts, and generating high-quality decision maps remains to be explored.